 All the materials in MERLOT are reviewed for suitability for retention in the collection.
 Many undergo the more extensive “peer review” for which MERLOT is famous.

-PBS (Public Broadcasting Service) is a well known television network that also maintains a robust online archive of programs previously aired on television.
+PBS (Public Broadcasting Service) is a well-known television network that also maintains a robust online archive of programs previously aired on television.
 The PBS video archive primarily consists of documentaries and local programs accompanied by a modest selection of original programming.
-Their collection of documentaries explore topics such as culture, arts, history, current events, science, and nature.
+Their collection of documentaries explores topics such as culture, arts, history, current events, science, and nature.